hackermystique/CertLogManager/README.md

 Use of sigcheck is subject to [Microsoft Sysinternals License Terms](https://learn.microsoft.com/en-us/sysinternals/license-terms).
 You can download sigcheck from the official [Sysinternals site](https://learn.microsoft.com/en-us/sysinternals/downloads/sigcheck).

-SecCertGuard only invokes the tool externally and does not distribute or modify it in any form.
+SecSecCertGuard only invokes the tool externally and does not distribute or modify it in any form.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.